flpm/oak/output/lists/about_logic.md

   - '9780975366264'
 subtitle: Books about logic and logical thinking
 ---
-I have 2 books about Logic in my bookshelf.
+I have 2 books about Logic in my personal library.

 ### Titles:
 - (paper) [Logic Made Easy](/books/info/9780393326925) by Deborah J Bennett